devovh/UnderVolt/README.md

 *Save and Exit (F10).

-3.Download this repository and run ThrottleStop.exe and Turn On.
+3.Download this repository, Extract and run ThrottleStop.exe and Turn On.